typeorm/typeorm/DEVELOPER.md

 >
 >This is useful when trying to get a specific test or subset of tests to pass.

+## CONNECTIONS environment variable

+Setting CONNECTIONS as an environment variable will override your ormconfig.json `skip` property.
+This is a quick and easy way to limit the scope of your test running.
+For example, if you wanted to run only postgres tests, you could run `CONNECTIONS=postgres npm test`.
+Separate by commas for multiple: `CONNECTIONS=mariadb,mongodb npm test`.

 ## Using Docker

 To run your tests you need dbms installed on your machine.
 Alternatively, you can use docker